Wills, trusts, & probate

 • There are no other intangible assets

-• There are 2-5 beneficiaries
+• There are two to five beneficiaries

-• There is no Inheritance Tax payable and the executors do not need to submit a full account to HMRC
+• There is no Inheritance Tax payable and executors do not need to submit a full account to HMRC

 • There are no claims made against the estate

 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
-We handle the payment of the disbursements on your behalf to ensure a smoother process.
+We handle the payment of disbursements on your behalf to ensure a smoother process.

-Probate application fee of £273 (no VAT).
+• Probate application fee: £273 (no VAT)

-Bankruptcy-only Land Charges Department searches (£2 per beneficiary)
+• Bankruptcy-only Land Charges Department searches: £2 per beneficiary

-How long will this take?
+How long does probate take?

 On average, estates that fall within this range are likely to be concluded within 8-14 months dependent upon the Probate Registry.
 Typically, obtaining the grant of probate takes 4 to 8 months.
 Collecting assets then follows, which may take a further 3 to 8 months.
 Once this has been done, we can provide accounts and distribute the assets, which normally takes approximately 1 month.